-If you do not pass a written examination there will be a re-exam approximately one month after the first examination.
+If you do not pass a written examination there will be a re-exam approximately one to two months after the first examination.
 However, note that if you pass the first examination you will not be allowed to take a second examination to improve your grades.
 Additional re-exams are usually given in June and late August.

 A Transcript of Records lists all your finished courses and the grades you have received.
 A Course Certificate contains a description of the course and shows your grades on the separate parts of the course including the percentage on the exam.
 The Department of Molecular Biology can only issue Course Certificates for courses given by this department.
 You can only receive a Course Certificate for a course you have passed.
 Umeå University will not translate the grades received into grades of any other grading system.
 Umeå University uses the ECTS Grading Table instead of the ECTS grading scale (A-F).